walkerke/census-r/index.md

 # Preface {.unnumbered}

-This is the online home of *Analyzing US Census Data: Methods, Maps, and Models in R*, a forthcoming book published with CRC Press.
-[Pre-order a hard copy of the book from this link!](https://www.routledge.com/Analyzing-US-Census-Data-Methods-Maps-and-Models-in-R/Walker/p/book/9781032366449)
+This is the online home of *Analyzing US Census Data: Methods, Maps, and Models in R*, a book published with CRC Press in 2023.

 <img src="img/book_cover.png" width="30%" />